 Nootropics provide major training benefits, but many of them have benefits outside the gym, too!
-These cognitive enhancers are known for their positive effects on mental performance, and some have even been suggested to improve memory, speed up the recall of information, and increase energy and focus.
+These cognitive enhancers are known for their positive effects on mental performance, and some have even been suggested to support memory, the recall of information, energy, and focus.
 Think of them as gains for your brain!

 Most of us probably turn to caffeine—a popular nootropic—to enhance focus and attention, so it makes sense that this class of supplements can be used to improve alertness and are stimulatory in nature.
 Furthermore, some evidence suggests that acute ingestion of a cocktail of nootropic supplements may prevent declines in reaction time usually associated with fatiguing exercise.1

-Nootropics can help prevent fatigue by blocking receptors in the brain, or by providing more efficient production of energy.
+Nootropics can help prevent fatigue by providing a more efficient production of energy.
 By reducing fatigue, you can work longer and more efficiently.
 Creatine and rhodiola rosea are two effective agents for this.

 An intense bout of exercise is sure to increase cortisol levels, which we all know can be detrimental to your gains.
-However, nootropics—specifically phosphatidylserine—can blunt the cortisol response, preserving your hard-earned muscles.
+However, nootropics—specifically phosphatidylserine—can support a normal cortisol response, preserving your hard-earned muscles.
 We typically see the highest cortisol response with prolonged exercise, so if you've amped up your cardio, this can be a positive addition to your stack.

 Supplements for Optimal Brain Power